krgross/bma590-course-notes/docs/06-HierarchicalModels.md

 ## fm2    6 101.26 112.10 -44.630   89.259 3.5736  2     0.1675
 ```

-We cannot reject the null hypothesis that $\sigma_B^2 = 0$.
+Interestingly, both the LRT and ANOVA suggest that the random-coefficients model does not provide a statistically significant improvement over the random-intercepts model.
+In other words, we cannot reject the null hypothesis that $\sigma_B^2 = 0$.

-Now we try a model with independent random effects for intercepts and slopes, and compare this model to previous ones.
+Alternatively, we could try a model with independent random effects for intercepts and slopes.
 This model is
 \begin{align*}
 y_{ij} & = A_i + B_i x_{ij} + \varepsilon_{ij} \\
 A_i & \stackrel{\text{iid}}{\sim} \mathcal{N}(a, \sigma^2_A) \\